 - Coal dryers that re-circulate the cooling zone exhaust gas to the drying zone supply for improved efficiency.

-- Coal drying systems with closed-loop re-circulated process gas streams that are heated with a direct-fired process gas heater.
+- Coal drying systems with closed-loop re-circulated process gas streams are heated with a direct-fired gas heater.

 - Systems with closed-loop re-circulated process gas streams that are heated with indirect heat.

 - Systems with re-circulated self-inerted process gas streams heated by direct-fired process gas heaters.

 - Systems with recirculated indirect heated inert process gas streams, such as nitrogen, with in-bed heat exchangers.